 Abnormal results may include:

-- Fatty casts are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome.
+- Fatty casts are seen in people who have lipids in urine.
+This is most often a complication of nephrotic syndrome.

 - Granular casts are a sign of many types of kidney diseases.

-- Red blood cell casts are a sign of bleeding into the kidney.
+- Red blood cell casts mean there is a microscopic amount of bleeding from the kidney.
 They are seen in many kidney diseases.

 - White blood cell (WBC) casts are more common with acute kidney infections.